 There’s no doubt about it, coming up with a research topic that’s original, interesting and scientifically valid is tough for experienced researchers, as well as students hoping to compete in the SBC.
 Here are some helpful hints.
 Coming up with an idea for a project is a collaborative event.
 Ideas are not born in a vacuum; they originate from interactions and discussions with peers, teachers, parents and others, such as professionals in academic institutions and the biotech industry.
 It is a common mistake to refuse outside input out of fear of losing ownership of the idea.

 The search for a research topic can begin with students making an inventory of personal interests and gaining a basic understanding of biotechnology.
 What you or your group members are interested in should drive your topic selection.
 List some of those interests and, with that in mind, begin some background research into biotechnology — what it is, what sciences it involves, most recent advances, controversies, and the like.
 There’s a wide variety of sources such as your local newspaper, industry newsletters, magazines like Scientific American and Discover.

 The PubMed® database of scientific literature on the NCBI website provides free searchable abstracts of all medical publications from approximately 1970.
 Here is a PubMed® tutorial that will guide you through its use.
 (Tip: Including “review” as one of the keywords pulls out articles of a more general nature.)

 Some regions offer help in the form of project or general writing workshops.
-The regional coordinators will be able to propose the appropriate workshop and/or direct you to someone who can help you further formulate your idea.
+The national coordinator will be able to propose the appropriate workshop and/or direct you to someone who can help you further formulate your idea.